 - Growth and Development: Encourage managers to support the coaching and development of their team members by making it part of their performance review goals; set up a mentorship program; budget for employee courses

-This is just a simplified list of examples and strategies you could use, but for immediate results, using products like Qualtrics EX25 can set a baseline and monitor all of your employee engagements.
+This is just a simplified list of examples and tactics you could use, but for immediate results, using products like Qualtrics EX25 can set a baseline and monitor all of your employee engagements.
 It’s always good to have a starting point, but using advanced employee engagement software like EX25 can provide the ROI you need for your efforts.

-A strategy should clearly define upfront what success looks like.
+Employee engagement strategies should clearly define upfront what success looks like.
 The EX25 model sets a baseline from which improvements in employee experience can be tracked over time.

 Based on your employee engagement strategy, the operational plan to get there should be informed by the drivers, with clear deliverables, and with aligned resourcing and accountability.